 However, early into the reign of William and Mary, rebellions were ignited elsewhere in Scotland and Ireland.
 First, in the Scottish Highlands a rebellion grew under John Graham of Claverhouse and Viscount Dundee who persecuted the Covenanters on behalf of Charles II and James II.
 They roused the Scottish clansmen to a victory at Killiecrankie on July 27, 1689 but their fortunes soon dissipated in a crushing defeat at Dunkeld on August 21, 1689.
 The last vestiges of the Highland Rebellion were extinguished the following year.
 The more serious threat was in Ireland.
 The ousted king James II landed in Ireland in March 1689 with support from Louis XIV hoping to regain his lost kingdom.
 If it distracted William from the war on the Continent so much the better for Louis XIV.
 In the commotion the Jacobites quickly took control of much of the island giving James II a glimmer of hope at his triumphant return.
 But it was not enough.
 The forces of William proved superior and at a decisive the battle along the River Boyne (The Battle of the Boyne) James was decimated.
 James fled again to France never again to return.
 Centuries later the fervent anti-Catholic Protestants of Northern Ireland still celebrate the Battle of the Boyne under their savior-king: “King Billy” or the “Great Deliverer.”

 From 1690 onward William spent much of his reign abroad battling the lingering defenders of the ousted James II (“Jacobites”) in Ireland as well as the Nine Years War on the Continent -a war between a coalition of European Protestants versus Catholic France.
 Peace was only brokered when the royal succession of Spain became a primary concern for the ruling monarchs of Europe: William of Orange, Louis VIX, and Leopold I Holy Roman Emperor.
 It was hastily agreed that the Spanish lands would be divided between the three empires and that William’s nephew, Joseph Francis (son of Mary’s sister Anne) would succeed William as King.
 However, in 1699 young Joseph Francis contracted smallpox and died.
 It was a crushing blow for William’s grand machinations.
-There was an attempt at a second treaty until the long-ailing Charles II of Spain tried to interfere and France proclaimed itself the sole inheritor of the Spanish lands.
+It left his successorship and the future of Spain in question.
+There was an attempt at a second treaty until the long-ailing Charles II of Spain tried to interfere and France now proclaimed itself the sole inheritor of the Spanish lands.
 The fragile balance of power was broken and the ensuing conflict became known as the Wars of Spanish Succession -a conflict known for replacing the principle of hereditary power with the need for a balance of regional powers.
 With the long-awaited Wars of the Spanish Succession, Europe was fatigued.
 William recognized his weaknesses.
 England was unlikely to support a war for the crown of Spain and so he pursued a policy of partitioning the Spanish Empire with Mary’s sister Anne succeeding to the throne.

 Back in England, Whigs and Tories were seesawing back and forth until Robert Harley 1st earl of Oxford arose as the champion of the Tories.
 He was raised in a Puritan household, was once a self-described Whig and Dissenter, but now he came forth as a staunch defender of the High Church Anglicans.
 He became master of Parliament, enacting reckless legislation to reduce England’s armed forces during wartime.
 He sought to rival the newly minted “Whig” Bank of England (created to finance William’s war efforts) with the “Tory” Land Bank.
 All the while Haley was hungry for his chance to step onto the world stage.
 He and a close circle of men exploited lingering bitterness among the Tories.
 Per Winston Churchill: “Together these four men exploited those unworthy moods which from time to time have seized the Tory Party.
 They froze out and hunted into poverty the veteran soldiery and faithful Huguenot officers.
 They forced William to send away his Dutch guards.
 They did all they could to belittle and undermine the strength of their country.
 In the name of peace, economy, and isolation they prepared the ground for a far more terrible renewal of the war” (390).
-William threatened to abdicate the throne to these odious and intractable politicians, a pledge which would have carried a political crisis that none wanted.
+William threatened to abdicate the throne to these odious and intractable politicians, a pledge which would have carried a political crisis desired by none.

 Then in 1694 Mary, a spry and all around healthy woman, contracted smallpox.
 The lesions along her body soon turned inward and the disease proved fatal.
 The diarist John Evelyn wrote that she was ‘full of spots’ all over her pale body.
 She died at the untimely age of thirty-two in December 1694.
 Shortly before her death she had endowed the College of William and Mary in Williamsburg, Virginia.
 Her death was widely mourned throughout the isles.

 Freshly aware that death waits for no man, in 1701 Parliament passed the Act of Settlement which upheld the prohibition against a Catholic monarch while allowing a path to the crown for Anne, Mary II’s sister, to become queen if William did not produce an heir.
 If Anne also failed to produce an heir (her only children had died in infancy) the crown would bypass several dozen Catholics in order to grant the crown to the next nearest Protestant kin, Sophia Electress of Hanover (granddaughter of James II).
 At the same time fighting continued abroad mainly as a proxy war between William and Louis XIV who finally promised to recognize William as King of England with the Treaty of Ryswick in 1701 but he then failed to uphold his promise.
-Upon the death of James II, Louis XIV recognized James’s son James Francis Edward as king.
+Upon the death of James II, Louis XIV recognized James’s son James Francis Edward “the old pretender” as king.
 The Jacobites of Ireland hoisted their glasses to the “king over the water” as well as “the little gentleman in black velvet” while the recalcitrant Tories quickly started to see merit in William’s opposition to France.

 William died at age fifty-two just as conflicts with Parliament over foreign policy were heating up.
 His reign marked a brief but consequential term as head of state.
-Both William and Mary were buried at Westminster Abbey.
+Both William and Mary are buried at Westminster Abbey.